MaterializeInc/materialize/doc/user/content/sql/create-source/file.md

 ---

 {{% create-source/intro %}}
-This page details how to use Materialize to read from local files.
+This page describes how to use Materialize to read from local files.
 {{% /create-source/intro %}}

 ## Syntax